Election 2020: Where the Candidates Stand

 But what about buildings?
 Buildings account for more than 40 percent of U.S. greenhouse gas emissions and 70 percent of electricity use.
 Any comprehensive policy proposal on the environment should include the built environment as part of the solution.

-BuildingAction reviewed the candidates’ websites to find out where they stand on sustainable building issues.
+BuildingAction reviewed the Presidential candidates’ websites to find out where they stand on sustainable building issues.
 Read on to see what each candidate says (or does not say) about green buildings.
+Ans we are asking all candidates for the House and Senate to share with us their views on sustainable buildings.

 Stay in the Know!